amkusmec/heat_selection/README.md

 ### Introduction

 This project uses 81 years of data on public maize yield trials in the US Midwest to study changes in hybrid maize heat tolerance for 1934-2014.
-A paper describing the results is currently under review.
+A [paper](https://doi.org/10.1371/journal.pgen.1010799) describing the results has been published at **PLoS Genetics**.

 ### Description

 Prior to running any of the scripts in the repository, please run `00.install_packages.R` to install all R packages required to reproduce these analyses.
 The necessary directory structure has been preserved through the use of `.gitignore` files.

-For the curated trial data, see *DOI unavailable*.
+For the curated trial data and combined yield and weather datasets, see [this repository](https://doi.org/10.25380/iastate.21965093).
 Weather data can be reconstructed from public sources using the scripts in this repository.

 1. **munge_yield**: These scripts process curated trial data.
 They also standardize county names and geo-locate them for linking with weather data.
 2. **munge_weather**: These scripts assemble weather data for each trial location and year in the yield dataset.
 They pull data from the GHCN hosted by NOAA and the PRISM project at Oregon State University.